JvanKatwijk/qt-dab/README.md

 and the 6.X software is modified to recognize the frequency data.

 The updated "sdr" and "xml" formats remain compatible with the previous formats.
+Generating an executable does not require the availability of libsnd anymore.

 changes april/may 2024